usnistgov/zero-trust-architecture/_sources/VolumeC/index.rst

 -  E3B2 uses products from F5, Forescout, Mandiant, Microsoft, Palo Alto Networks, PC Matic, and Tenable.
 Certificates from DigiCert are also used.

--  E4B3 uses products from IBM, Mandiant, Palo Alto Networks, Tenable, and VMware.
+-  E4B3 uses products from Broadcom (with VMware products), IBM, Mandiant, Palo Alto Networks, and Tenable.
 Certificates from DigiCert are also used.

 SDP, Microsegmentation, and SASE Phase Build Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The SDP, microsegmentation, and SASE phase builds are based on the general ZTA reference design that is depicted in :ref:`Figure 1 - General ZTA Reference Architecture<ArchitectureFigure1>`.
 It consists of ZTA core components: a PDP, which includes both a PE and a PA; one or more PEPs; and ZTA functional components for ICAM, security analytics, data security, and endpoint security.
 The builds implemented in the SDP, microsegmentation, and SASE phase of the project each deploy elements of one or more of the SDP, microsegmentation, or SASE deployments.

 Each SDP, microsegmentation, and SASE phase build is instantiated in a unique way, depending on the equipment used and the capabilities supported.
-Briefly, the eleven builds are as follows:
+Briefly, the thirteen builds are as follows:

 -  E1B3 uses all of the same products and technologies as E1B2, so there is no separate section for E1B3 in this document.

--  E2B3 uses products from Cisco Systems, IBM, Mandiant, Palo Alto Networks, Ping Identity, Radiant Logic, SailPoint, Tenable, and VMware.
+-  E2B3 uses products from Broadcom (with VMware products), Cisco Systems, IBM, Mandiant, Palo Alto Networks, Ping Identity, Radiant Logic, SailPoint, and Tenable.
 Certificates from DigiCert are also used.

 -  E3B3 uses products from F5, Forescout, Mandiant, Microsoft, Palo Alto Networks, PC Matic, and Tenable.
 Certificates from DigiCert are also used.

 -  E1B4 uses products from Amazon Web Services, Appgate, IBM, Ivanti, Mandiant, Okta, Radiant Logic, SailPoint, Tenable, and Zimperium.
 Certificates from DigiCert are also used.

--  E2B4 uses products from Google Cloud, IBM, Mandiant, Okta, Radiant Logic, SailPoint, Symantec by Broadcom, Tenable, and VMware.
+-  E2B4 uses products from Broadcom (with Symantec and VMware products), Google Cloud, IBM, Mandiant, Okta, Radiant Logic, SailPoint, and Tenable.
 Certificates from DigiCert are also used.

 -  E3B4 uses products from F5, Forescout, Mandiant, Microsoft, Palo Alto Networks, and Tenable.
 Certificates from DigiCert are also used.

--  E4B4 uses products from IBM, Mandiant, Tenable, and VMware.
+-  E4B4 uses products from Broadcom (with VMware products), IBM, Mandiant, and Tenable.
 Certificates from DigiCert are also used.

 -  E1B5 uses products from Amazon Web Services, IBM, Mandiant, Okta, Palo Alto Networks, Radiant Logic, SailPoint, and Tenable.
 Certificates from DigiCert are also used.

--  E2B5 uses products from Google Cloud, IBM, Lookout, Mandiant, Okta, Radiant Logic, SailPoint, Tenable, and VMware.
+-  E2B5 uses products from Broadcom (with VMware products), Google Cloud, IBM, Lookout, Mandiant, Okta, Radiant Logic, SailPoint, and Tenable.
 Certificates from DigiCert are also used.

 -  E3B5 uses products from Mandiant, Microsoft, and Tenable.
 Certificates from DigiCert are also used.

+-  E4B5 uses products from Amazon Web Services, IBM, Mandiant, Okta, and Tenable.
+Certificates from DigiCert are also used.

 -  E1B6 uses products from Amazon Web Services, IBM, Ivanti, Mandiant, Okta, Radiant Logic, SailPoint, and Tenable.
+Certificates from DigiCert are also used.

+-  E2B6 uses products from Google Cloud, IBM, Mandiant, Okta, Omnissa, Radiant Logic, SailPoint, and Tenable.
 Certificates from DigiCert are also used.

 Physical Architecture Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~